 2. Community Pharmacy:

 Community pharmacists often constitute the first line of health care.
-In addition to dispensing medications and monitoring patients for adverse effects and drug interactions, pharmacists provide important counseling services in the choice of over-the-counter medications, referrals to other healthcare providers and healthcare screening programmes.
+In addition to dispensing medications and monitoring patients for adverse effects and drug interactions, pharmacists provide important counseling services in the choice of over-the-counter medications, referrals to other healthcare providers and healthcare screening programs.

 3. Public Services: